 Based on your experiences, can you suggest a 10th tip or trick for attaining IT resilience?
 Contact us and share your insights!

 TDS has been orchestrating IT change since our inception in 2002.
 It is from this dedicated focus that TDS created TransitionManager, a Saas based platform that aggregates data sources and creates a single source view of IT environments with an application-centric focus.
-TransitionManager leverages an automated analysis and workflow feature to dynamically model both business and technology-based dependencies and generate workflows in real time to coordinate people and processes for an optimized recovery.
+TransitionManager leverages an automated analysis and workstream feature to dynamically model both business and technology-based dependencies and generate workstreams in real time to coordinate people and processes for an optimized recovery.

 The need to be resilient is coming at us at a fast and furious pace.
 Businesses need to be more agile and expect the IT infrastructure to be robust, adept and ready to take on the changes necessary to keep pace.
 This shift toward resiliency assurance requires new approaches and tools built to manage end-to-end application availability in this hybrid IT environment.